TeamRizu/outfox-wikijs/dev/actors/actortypes/meterdisplay/_index.md

 ---
 title: MeterDisplay
-description:
+description: The base for SongMeterDisplay, which uses two Actors to render the progress of a given value.
 published: true
-date: 2023-05-19T23:47:28.095Z
+date: 2023-05-20T20:23:49.129Z
 tags:
 editor: markdown
 dateCreated: 2023-05-16T06:15:11.487Z
 ---

-The base for [SongMeterDisplay](/en/dev/actors/actortypes/songmeterdisplay/_index), which uses two [Actors](/en/dev/actors/actortypes/_index) to render the progress of a given value.
+The base for [SongMeterDisplay](/en/dev/actors/actortypes/songmeterdisplay), which uses two [Actors](/en/dev/actors/actortypes) to render the progress of a given value.

 > Unlike [SongMeterDisplay](../songmeterdisplay/), MeterDisplay doesn't update by itself.
 In order to perform updates, you have to
 > manually set a new width and position value for **Stream** and **Tip**.